Konstantin Kalinin

 So we did the thing you’re not supposed to do when you’re busy: we introduced a new system.

-The results were not subtle:
+The results weren’t subtle:

-- First response time dropped from ~30 minutes to ~5 minutes
+• First response time dropped from ~30 minutes to ~5 minutes

-- Support load dropped by ~60–70%
+• Support load dropped by ~60–70%

-- The agent drafts covered ~80–90% of issues
+• The agent drafts covered ~80–90% of issues

-- Documentation updates went from monthly to weekly PRs (because docs are code, and code can be reviewed)
+• Documentation updates went from monthly to weekly PRs (because docs are code, and code can be reviewed)

-When support stops being a firehose and starts behaving like a system — triage, context, drafts, handoffs, doc fixes — your team can finally do what it was hired to do: ship improvements instead of writing the same email 47 times.
+When support stops being a firehose and starts behaving like a system (triage, context, drafts, handoffs, doc fixes), your team can finally do what it was hired to do: ship improvements instead of writing the same email 47 times.

-| Quick question: How can I cut customer support workload without letting AI “freestyle” in front of customers?
+Quick question: How can I cut customer support workload without letting AI “freestyle” in front of customers?

-Quick answer: We used OpenClaw as an ops layer that triages the inbox, drafts responses, summarizes customer context, and proposes documentation updates—while keeping a human approval gate on anything customer-facing.
-The result: ~60–70% less support load, ~30→5 minute median first response time, and ~20–30 hours/week reclaimed. |
+Quick answer: We used OpenClaw as an ops layer that triages the inbox, drafts responses, summarizes customer context, and proposes documentation updates, while keeping a human approval gate on anything customer-facing.
+The result: ~60–70% less support load, ~30→5 minute median first response time, and ~20–30 hours/week reclaimed.
+The same agent later expanded past support into customer context, marketing-to-product sync, and pre-sales compliance answers.

 Key Takeaways

-- Docs are the compounding asset.
+3. Docs are the compounding asset.
 Weekly doc PRs turned repeat questions into durable answers and drove most of the long-term time savings.

 Table of Contents

-- Issues arrived through multiple doors (email, chat threads, internal pings).
+• Issues arrived through multiple doors (email, chat threads, internal pings).

-- The same handful of questions kept reappearing, just wearing different hats.
+• The same handful of questions kept reappearing, just wearing different hats.

 Turn support from a firehose into a pipeline.